The Observe Step in the Scientific Method: A Foundation for Discovery

 Common Challenges in the Observe Step

 Despite its importance, observation can be fraught with pitfalls.
-Scientists must work through these challenges to ensure valid results:
+Scientists must figure out these challenges to ensure valid results:

 - Observer Bias: Personal expectations or emotions can unconsciously influence what is perceived.
 Take this: a researcher expecting a drug to work might misinterpret ambiguous symptoms in patients.